Check out the following video for our latest release, or read more below:

 Therefore, we’ve taken a look at opportunities within the funnels themselves to improve targeting and create a better audience for you.
 You can now win bigger than ever before!

-By adding a pixel to individual questions, your leadPops funnel communicates to Facebook when users are answering questions on the lead funnel that you like.
+By adding a pixel to individual questions, your leadPops form communicates to Facebook when users are answering questions on the lead form that you like.
 For example, the pixel might fire if a lead chooses "good" or "excellent" credit.
 Then, Facebook’s targeting continues to build your audience based on similar users.

 How do you use this feature?